 Calling All Lyricists! - Students will consider the art of writing song lyrics, listening and analyzing lyrics for meaning and influence.
 They will write original lyrics that Temple University composers will set to music for performance this spring.
 TPS students will work alongside students from the Chester A. Arthur School.
-They will alternate weeks at TPS and Chester A. Arthur and will use the lunch period to travel.
+They will alternate weeks at TPS and Chester A. Arthur.

 Debate - Should people break laws that they do not believe are fair?
 Should students be allowed to bring candy to TPS?
 This class explores the art of debate by identifying and researching issues students care about, while developing arguments and strategies to use in both informal and formal debate structures.

 The Fantastic World of Botanical Illustration - Through observational drawing, students examine the basic structures and botany of a variety of specimen plants, including edibles, flowers, succulents, shrubs, and trees.
 Drawing opportunities take place in the art studio, the ECEC garden, and local green spaces.
 Students will create a handmade journal of their botanical studies or a culminating project in which realism and fantasy morph into a surreal botanical illustration.

 First Lego League Robotics Competition - TPS is entering the FLL competition.
 With over a quarter million worldwide participants, TPS will be competing against the best and brightest middle school roboticists in pursuit of qualification to the international festival.

 Home Away From Home: Refugees and Immigrants - Students will learn about the experiences of young people who have moved from their home countries to the United States.
 TPS is partnering with HIAS, a nonprofit organization that provides humanitarian aid and assistance to refugees.